atomashpolskiy/bt/README.md

 ### Other BitTorrent clients can't connect to a Bt client / No incoming connections when seeding

-If you're behind a firewall and/or a NAT (e.g. a router), make sure they are configured to allow incoming TCP and UDP connections on the ports used by Bt.
+a) If you're behind a firewall and/or a NAT (e.g. a router), make sure they are configured to allow incoming TCP and UDP connections on the ports used by Bt.
 Default Bt ports are 6891 and 49001 for BitTorrent and DHT respectively.
 NAT must additionally be configured to forward all incoming traffic on these ports to the host, that Bt is running on.

-Many popular BitTorrent clients use UPnP and NAT-PMP to automatically configure port forwarding on NATs.
-Bt does not support this yet, but I'll be happy to receive a PR with a new module or provide a link to your repository in this README.
-Some Java UPnP implementations can be found by googling [java upnp](https://www.google.ru/search?q=java+upnp).
+b) Many popular BitTorrent clients use UPnP and NAT-PMP to automatically configure port forwarding on NATs.
+Since 1.8 Bt does this as well, so make sure to include [bt-upnp](https://github.com/atomashpolskiy/bt/tree/master/bt-upnp) module in the list of dependencies.

 ### There are exceptions in the build log (but the build completes successfully)